united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/barcodereader-retrofitting/index.md

 ## What are the limitations?

-- microservice is limited by the capabilities of the USB-connected barcode scanner device
+- limited by the capabilities of the USB-connected barcode scanner device

 ## Where to get more information?